ssmythe/learn_mandarin_chinese/README.md

 ### Listen to the Dialog

-- Listen to the MP3 audio file for the dialog several times.
+- Listen to the MP3 audio file for the dialog several times (preferably under stereo headphones to maximize audio focus).
 - Just listen to the general flow and rhythm of the conversation.
 - See if you can pick out each word and syllable.
 If not, no worries.
 Just hear the sounds as best you can.
 - After a while, speak along with the dialog as best you can, pausing the audio where necessary.